Measuring and curing reasoning rigidity: from decorative chain-of-thought to genuine faithfulness: Methods

 \subsection{Step-level evaluation protocol}

-For each model--task pair, we generate chain-of-thought reasoning by prompting the model to ``think step by step'' (exact prompts in Appendix~\ref{app:prompts}).
-We segment responses into sentences using punctuation-based splitting, filtering sentences shorter than 15 characters.
+For each model--task pair, we prompt the model to ``think step by step'' (exact prompts in Extended Data Table~\ref{tab:prompts_app}).
+Responses are segmented into sentences, filtering those shorter than 15 characters.
 Examples with fewer than 2 steps are excluded.

-For each example with $n$ steps, we conduct $n$ necessity probes, $n$ sufficiency probes, and 3 shuffle probes.
-Total evaluations per example: $2n + 3$.
-All probes use the same model, temperature, and API settings as the original generation.
+For each example with $n$ steps, we conduct $n$ necessity probes (remove step $i$, present remaining steps, extract answer), $n$ sufficiency probes (present step $i$ alone), and 3 shuffle probes (randomly reorder steps).
+Total: $2n + 3$ evaluations per example (${\sim}$15 for a typical 6-step response).